History

 What’s changed and why?

 The CRC wants to do more, and do it better.
 Ongoing and unchanging support has a tendency to foster dependence.
 It diminishes the family's ability to develop self-management and know the dignity of moving toward independence.
 The CRC is now working to find ways to truly strengthen families.
 As the CRC's social work team has increased and deepened their own skills, they now seek to use these skills where they are most needed.
 They can work with individual families to identify goals, build toward those goals, and help families to graduate from CRC services.
-In fact, the CRC aims to be no longer needed, one family at a time, so that it can then Supporting a family for years and years also limits the CRC’s capacity to help additional vulnerable families.
+In fact, the CRC aims to be no longer needed, one family at a time, so that it can add new families to its caseload, building community resilience and networks that support as well.
+Supporting a family for years and years also limits the CRC’s capacity to help additional vulnerable families.
 The CRC is bringing in more street-connected children to reintegrate them into families and is expanding outreach in more villages.
 It is becoming more critical to focus heavily on the early stages of CRC care, when acute needs are greatest and families are most fragile.
-How will CRC do this?
-By working more strategically, the CRC team will be able to strike a better balance: more intensive case management of fragile families, and less intensive case management of families that are closer to graduation.
-Toward this end, the CRC has launched a new "Zone" approach to caring for families.
-These color-coded zones highlight a family's progress from the "red" emergency zone to orange, yellow, and ultimately the "green" graduation zone.
+How does CRC do this?
+By working strategically, the CRC team is able to strike a better balance and link actual needs to the resources we can develop for them to use.
+They provide more intensive case management of fragile families, focus on child protection and family resiliency interventions with the Firmly Rooted Curriculum, and provide less intensive case management of families that can get by with fewer supports.
 To assist families through this process, each family in CRC care will have it's own case plan that will guide progess toward graduation.
 In the case plan, CRC staff will identify ways in which families might benefit from specific community group trainings.
 For instance, families struggling financially may be recommended to the CRC's microfinance program.
 Families that need extra support with parenting or trauma can attend the Attachment Theory program.
 Beginning in summer of 2021, the CRC will begin to offer an integrated combination of these two programs as outreach in the villages for families that otherwise would not be able to attend in Bo.
 Strengthening existing community networks through such group programs is a natural fit in Sierra Leone.
 Families' case plans will also guide CRC staff to work individually with families to target special needs, including financial or material support that will likely lessen as the family becomes more self-sufficient. |